-As per Government advice, Kingsfield will be open for pupils from 6th January 2021 for families who are critical workers and / or deemed as vulnerable.
+As per Government advice, Kingsfield will be open for all pupils from 8th March 2021.

 We have compiled a list of Frequently Asked Questions (FAQs) regarding school life and the current pandemic.
 Please let us know if there is anything else you would like us to add to the page.